Lebowski89/blog/content/playbook.md

 ***

-The tags in my `playbook.yml` are what I use to determine what job I want to run, what docker services I want to deploy.
-There are two main types of tags that need to be included, as seen here:
+The tags in my `playbook.yml` are what I use to determine what jobs to run, and what docker services to deploy.
+There are two types of tags included, as seen here:

 ```yaml
     - name: Deploy plex stack